Industrial Disease and the St. Lawrence Mines

 For those exposed to the dust for prolonged periods, however, there was no escaping the consequences.
 The "dry-drills" which the miners used until the 1940s (as opposed to the more modern type where a steady stream of water is supplied to the drill bit) produced a great deal of dust from which miners had little or no protection.
 Over time, this "silica dust" accumulates on the lungs and other bronchial areas, and scar tissue builds up.
 As the process goes on, breathing becomes more difficult, and lung capacity decreases, until the victim in effect suffocates from a condition known as "silicosis".

-While the first case of silicosis was officially confirmed in the late fifties, many had suspected the problem long before that.
+While the first case of silicosis was officially confirmed in 1952, many had suspected the problem long before that.
 In 1941, for example, the St. Lawrence Mine Workers' Protective Union (registered in 1937) asked a government tribunal appointed to settle a strike, to arrange medical examinations to be conducted on the miners.
 During the fifties, a St. Lawrence resident named Rennie Slaney began keeping a written account of the ages and work histories of those growing ill and dying, and he urged various company and government bodies to take action.
 Various levels of government wrangled over administrative responsibility.
 Many miners, suspected of having tuberculosis, were treated for that disease but died shortly after.
 Nothing was done until it was far too late for those already dead or destined to get sick and die from prolonged exposure.

 New technologies in drilling and other methods, and a new awareness on the part of the workers and especially the union, did a great deal to eliminate many of the problems associated with dust.
 In the early sixties, however, the presence of a new and even more deadly enemy was confirmed.
 It was discovered that miners and ex-miners suffered from an abnormally high incidence of cancer, a condition which could not be explained by exposure to ordinary silica dust.
 A team of federally-appointed experts then confirmed the presence of high levels of radon gas in many underground areas.
 The gas was apparently released during mining operations, and tended to build up in non-ventilated areas.
 Efforts were then undertaken to adequately ventilate the mines, to remove the threats of dust and radon gas, and regular air monitoring was introduced.
 Again, however, for many it was too late.